cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

 ::: warning

 If you have a newer device with an A12 SoC, such as the iPhone XS, you can only use Chimera on iOS 12.0 - 12.1.2.
+If you are on iOS 12.1.3 to 12.4.1, you will need to follow <router-link to="/installing-unc0ver">Installing unc0ver</router-link> instead.

 :::